Gontier-Julien/Linux-YAOK/README.md

 Linux-YAOK follow a specific cylces of release and is tested before it is going in the repo.
 The kernel while always follow the Lts cycles.

-The "normal" kernel while be updated every 4 version at the moment, and the server variant every 10 versions.
+The home variant while be updated every 4 version at the moment, and the server variant every 10 versions.

 With my current setup it not possible for me to compile each kernel every time a new version is out, and it limite the server downtime.